| History This patient had about a six-month history of weight loss

 was not obstructed and he had recently been treated for bacteremia,

+we decided to avoid surgery at that time.
 The next question was — how do we optimally treat

 this young, but relatively debilitated, colon cancer patient?